zbalkan/zbalkan.github.io/_posts/2025-02-23-wazuh-sysmon-guidance.md

 last_modified_at: 2025-02-25T11:45:00+02:00
 ---

 [Sysmon](https://learn.microsoft.com/en-us/sysinternals/downloads/sysmon) is the go-to utility for most of those who want more visibility on their Windows endpoints.
-Sysadmins or security engineers try to utilize known good baselines instead of configuring manually.
+Sysadmins or security engineers try to utilise known good baselines instead of configuring manually.
 Generally, this baseline is either [SwiftOnSecurity](https://github.com/SwiftOnSecurity/sysmon-config) or [Olaf Hartong's work](https://github.com/olafhartong/sysmon-modular).

 Sysmon is amazing with the ability it provides for visibility.
 You can find the [articles](https://wazuh.com/search/?s=sysmon) that use Sysmon with Wazuh on the official blog.
-There, you can find many advanced ways for optimizing Wazuh to detect very specific behaviors.
+There, you can find many advanced ways for optimising Wazuh to detect very specific behaviours.
 I do not suggest mixing them up and having a too verbose configuration.
 It is the most accurate way of having an alert fatigue.

 <img src="/assets/images/sysmon-logo.png" width="600" alt="Sysinternals Sysmon logo">